 Darwin with Kids

 Wondering what to do in Darwin with kids?
+We’re here to help you in planning your Darwin family holiday!

 We decided to spend Easter in Darwin and then head off on the road trip from Easter Monday.
 I was surprised to find it was pretty quite in the Darwin CBD area and the weather was great so we were able to get out and about exploring Darwin with kids.
 I knew the rest of the holiday would be high tempo with moving from place to place each day so I wanted this part to be relatively relaxing.